Axis P1485-LE

 - Document tuning priorities for high-value scenes

-- Capture the tradeoffs between detail, performance, and scene design
+- Capture tradeoffs between detail, performance, and scene design

 🧠 Key Concepts